200,000 REASONS TO PUNCH CANCER IN THE FACE | FEATURING THE FTEC2017 FIGHT TEAM

 On May 27th 2017, ten brave men and women will be putting on the gloves and stepping into the ring in a fully licensed amateur boxing bout.
 Their goal?
 To punch cancer in the face!
 Countless hours will be spent in the gym as they prep for the big night.
 There may be blood, there will be lots of sweat, and there will most likely be tears, all in the name of knocking out cancer in our lifetime.
 The team goal of $200,000.00, new this year, allows each fighter to specify where they want their personal fundraising dollars to go.
 The many areas of research include Breast Cancer research, Immunotherapy or the psychosocial aspects of cancer.

-There is only four months to go until fight night, so they have their work cut out for them, both in and out of the ring.
+With the countdown on for fight night, they have their work cut out for them, both in and out of the ring.
 Each fighter juggle demanding careers, young families and everything in between, while spending upwards of 8 hours a week in the gym.
 You probably think this is the kind of thing only superheroes are capable of and you’re not far from the truth!

 Let’s meet the FTEC2017 Fight Team shall we?